aswin0603/JAVA_DS_Module-6/Ex5-Count Inversions in an Array.md

 ## Result:
-Thus the Java program to to Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < jis implemented successfully.
+Thus the Java program to to Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < j is implemented successfully.